evanwill/rake-utilities/docs/download_by_csv.md

 # download_by_csv

 `rake download_by_csv` allows you to download a list of files from a CSV using Wget.

 Please ensure you have Wget installed and available on your terminal!
+Check by typing `wget --version` in your terminal.
+If you need to install on Windows, see [Add more to Git Bash](https://evanwill.github.io/_drafts/notes/gitbash-windows.html).

 Requirements: